hydroclaus/python-numpy-git/scientific_writing.md

 - proper citation!
     - there are many resources, for [example this one](http://tim.thorpeallen.net/Courses/Reference/Citations.html)
-    - a sentence with a citation should like a proper sentence!
+    - a sentence with a citation should read like a proper sentence (place brackets accordingly)!
     - "et al." (watch where the dot is)
-    - use tools to help (automatically change styles according to needs, be consistent; e.g., Mendeley, EndNote, Citavi, biblatex)
+    - use tools to help (automatically change styles according to needs, be consistent; e.g., Mendeley, EndNote, Citavi, biblatex, etc.)

 - there are important symbols (in word, in latex, etc.):